Prem Jayanth: Personal life

 Jayanth was born in Layards Broadway, Grandpass and attended Joseph’s College, Grandpass and St. Lucia's College Colombo 13.

 Jayanth married actress Nanda Leelanayake sometime in the 1960s and had seven children, two boys - Jagath and Janith - and five girls - Sunila, Sandhya, Anusha, Nirma and Shiroma.
-His son, Jagath Rohan appeared in few film including 1980 film Sabeetha.
+His son, Jagath Rohan appeared in few film including the 1980 film Sabeetha.

 Jayanth died on 17 March 1997 at the age of 64.
 Nanda died on 26 September 2014 at the age of 84.

 Cinema career

 He entered the school stage.
 In 1932, he first joined the public stage through the stage drama Carnival produced by A. D. J. Mathupala.

-Jayanth began his film career with a small role in 1952 film Unmathu Wishwasaya directed by B. A. W. Jayamanne.
-His breakthrough came when he was cast in the lead male role on 1953 film Sujatha opposite Florida Jayalath.
+Jayanth began his film career with a small role in the 1952 film Unmathu Wishwasaya directed by B. A. W. Jayamanne.
+His breakthrough came when he was cast in the lead male role in the 1953 film Sujatha opposite Florida Jayalath.
 The film became a big hit and established Jayanth and Jayalath as major stars.
 They reappeared together in the 1955 film Seda Sulang which was also popular featuring the only songs sung by Lata Mangeshkar for a Sri Lankan film.
 Jayanth had a major role in Warada Kageda in 1953.